cdl-geneseo/geneseo-dictionary/T/Transphobia.md

 # Transphobia

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Transphobia

 Created by  Sage Kearney on May 05, 2023

 (noun) Discrimination against or hatred of transgender individuals or members of the trans* community. &quot;I have experienced so much transphobia since moving to this town&quot;.
 (Kearney, s-z, 2023).